-- c) Met with the external auditors on 22 January 2019, 20 June 2019 and 13 September 2019 without the presence of Management and Executive Directors to enable the external auditors to discuss matters with the BAC privately. - d) Reviewed the appointment of the external auditors for the provision of non-audit services before recommending them for the Board's approval.
-Areas that are considered include the external auditors' expertise, adequacy of knowledge and experience required for the services rendered, competitiveness of fees quoted and whether its independence and objectivity would be impaired.

-Reviewed on a quarterly basis, the non-audit services rendered by the external auditors and the related fees taking into consideration the fee threshold established under the Group policy to ensure that the external auditors' independence and objectivity were not compromised.
+c) Met with the external auditors on 22 January 2019, 20 June 2019 and 13 September 2019 without the presence of Management and Executive Directors to enable the external auditors to discuss matters d) Reviewed the appointment of the external auditors for the provision of non-audit services before recommending them for the Board's approval.
+Areas that are considered include the external auditors' expertise, adequacy of knowledge and experience required for the services rendered, competitiveness of fees quoted and whether its independence and Reviewed on a quarterly basis, the non-audit services rendered by the external auditors and the related fees taking into consideration the fee threshold established under the Group policy to ensure that the external auditors' independence and objectivity were not compromised.